carlostag/BDET-mobility/README.md

         use_dask (bool) – Whether to use Dask for processing large datasets.
 Default is False.
 Requires dask to be installed.

+Now, checking the GitHub repository more in depth, they have an examples folder where they share some use cases for this package.
+We'll use the one called "examples/01-madrid.ipynb" but applied to Valencia.

+References:
 Beneduce, C., Gullón Muñoz-Repiso, T., Lepri, B., & Luca, M. (2025). pySpainMobility: a Python Package to Access and Manage Spanish Open Mobility Data